mobalab/rag-chat-for-amazon-bedrock/readme.txt

    - See [IAM Permissions for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/security_iam_service-with-iam.html) for detailed setup
 6. Create AWS credentials (Access Key ID and Secret Access Key): [Managing AWS Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)

+**Need Help with AWS Setup?**
+Setting up AWS infrastructure can be complex.
+We offer an automated infrastructure package that includes shell scripts and CDK (Cloud Development Kit) code to construct all necessary AWS resources automatically.
+This package handles the complete setup including Knowledge Bases, IAM permissions, and proper configurations.
+For more information about our infrastructure automation package, please contact us at [https://tally.so/r/3jjoga](https://tally.so/r/3jjoga)

 **Plugin Configuration:**
 1. Go to the RAG Chat admin menu to configure your Amazon Bedrock settings
 2. Enter your AWS credentials and Knowledge Base details